Child support

 - you’re under 16, or

-- you’re the victim of a sex offence, such as rape.
+- you’re the victim of a sex offence, such as sexual violation.

 For these exemptions to apply you’ll also have to satisfy some specific income qualifications, except that there are no income qualifications for the exemption for victims of sex offences.